Williston Reservoir

 The banks of the reservoir are easily eroded and subject to sloughing from reservoir actions.
 If wave action is severe and you need to reach shore, it may be difficult to make a safe landing due to cliffs, unstable banks and/ or floating or submerged debris along the shoreline.

-Generally the reservoir level is lower during winter reaching a low water elevation in May.
-The reservoir reaches maximum levels in August after runoff from yearly snowmelt.
-A normal yearly reservoir change could be 18 m.
+Generally, the reservoir level is lower during winter, reaching its minimum elevation for the year in April or May.
+The reservoir reaches maximum levels by August after runoff from yearly snowmelt.
+A normal yearly reservoir elevation change could be as much as 18 m.

 Dam intakes cause strong surface and underwater currents.
-For your own safety and the safety of others please remain well away from dams and structures.
+For your own safety and the safety of others please remain well away from dams, intake and spillway and structures.

 BC Hydro offers a safety radio service [PDF, 1.6 MB] as a courtesy to people working or enjoying recreational opportunities in and around Williston Reservoir.